hongwen000/switchpanel.nvim/README.md

 # SwitchPanel.nvim

 Integrate a plugin to display NeoVim sidebars and switch between them like a VSCode sidebar.
-Now with improved error handling and debugging capabilities.
+Now with improved error handling, mouse support, and debugging capabilities.

 ## Demo
 ![img](doc/demo.gif)